 “I will act as advocate for Orestes,” answered the god.
 “I maintain that his actions were justified, not least because they happened at my own behest.”

 “And you will act as prosecution?”
 Athena asked the Furies.

 “Yes,” one of them answered.
 Again, they seemed transformed — or in the process of transforming.
 They stood upright now as a matter of course, and their expressions were no longer quite such masks of rage and hatred, but had become more pliable.

 Yet if Athena noticed it, she said nothing.
 “We’ll begin with you, then,” she said to the Furies.
 “Make your case.”

-One of the Furies approached Orestes, who stood calmly now before them, his frantic mien transformed into placidity by food, a bath, and a night of rest.
+One of them approached Orestes, who stood calmly now before them, his frantic mien of the day before markedly changed by food, a bath, and a night of rest.
 “I’ll focus on the greater crime here, that of matricide,” said his prosecutor.
 “You confess to killing your mother?”

 “Yes, I killed her.”

 “I cut her throat with my sword.”
 A stir passed through the ranks of both mortals and immortals at this frank admission.

 The Fury prosecutor turned to the jury.
 “There you have it.
 The man admits his crime — a crime about whose punishment the ancient, primal laws we serve are clear.
 When Agamemnon killed his daughter Iphigenia, Clytemnestra immediately began to plot her revenge.
 Therefore we were not forced to act.
 But when Orestes slew Clytemnestra, there was no one to take up her cause… no one except for us, the last resort of the wronged.”